g-antonello/heritability-SOLAR/README.md

 # Download and compile SOLAR

 The software was previously available at several locations.
-The latest one was http://solar-eclipse-genetics.org/ but I think it got discontinued in the summer of 2023.
-This is the information I have in my SOLAR build:
+The latest one was http://solar-eclipse-genetics.org/.
+Follow their instuctions on how to compile it.
+Once it is compiled, you should be able to start solar by typing `solar` on the command line.
+When I type `solar` in my command line, this is the information I see:

 ```
 SOLAR Eclipse version 8.5.1 (beta), last updated on July 31, 2020